livecycle/preevy/site/docs/docker-extension.md

 ## Share to the cloud

-With the Livecycle Docker Extension, you can we can make your local environment accessible to your team members even when your machine is offline.
-This is done by putting your application to the cloud and creating a tunnel to it.
-This is useful when you want to share your environment with your team members for a longer period of time.
+With the Livecycle Docker Extension, you can make your local environment accessible to your team members even when your machine is offline.
+This is achieved by deploying your application to the cloud and creating a tunnel to it.
+This functionality is particularly useful when you want to share your environment with your team members for an extended period.

 ### Deploy a new shareable environment to the cloud